-Our mission is to facilitate high-quality, accessible, community-based, international learning for students of all nationalities living in the Netherlands.
+At the AICS, our mission is to facilitate high-quality, accessible, community-based, international learning for students of all nationalities living in the Netherlands.
 Our values are: diversity, community, integrity and inquiry.
 Our mission that everyone is included, challenged and successful is one we take very seriously, believing that an inclusive educational programme has a value that enriches the whole community.
-At the AICS, we work closely with the Samenwerkingsverband (SWV) Amsterdam-Diemen.
-The SWV advises and supports the school in providing developing and providing appropriate and inclusive education at the AICS
+Please see our Inclusion Policy and Student Support Policy for more information.

-We accept students with a range of abilities and learning diversity needs.
+We accept students with complex learning profiles.
 Through our project with the Samenwerkingsverband (SWV) and Stichting Kolom, we are now able to offer increased opportunities for Special Education within our school.

-In the interest of giving the best education and support, we carefully assess all students with learning diversity needs who apply to the AICS.
+In the interest of giving the best education and support, we carefully assess all students with complex learning profiles who apply to the AICS.
 We collaborate with a wide range of external partners to support our students.
 While we strive to be inclusive, we may not be able to meet the needs of some students.
 When we are unable to support a student's learning diversity needs we advise families on alternative schooling possibilities.